codophilic/LearnLinux/Commands.md

 ## man

-- display manual for that command. *(Use mouse to scroll or press space button or down arrow key. press '/' and search for a word hit enter to get the result. 'shift+g' end of the file, 'g' start of the file.)*
+- display manual for that command.
+- **Enter key**: to scroll down line by line.
+- **Space bar**: To go to the next page.
+- **press b key**: To go to back one page.
+- Use the mouse scroll wheel, the up and down arrow keys, or the PgDn and PgUp keys to navigate through it.
+- Use /{word}+enter to find a particular word

 ![](https://github.com/codophilic/LearnLinux/blob/main/Commands/2.PNG)